Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 The research so far has succeeded in one of its two aims.
 The first goal was to establish what dates Josephus and the Church leaders selected in their chronologies.

-It, however, fails to resolve why the two parties differ.
-The Church leaders knew and well-respected Josephus’ works, but on the issue of historically mapping the dates around the 80 or so years surrounding the birth of Christ, differ considerably.
+The final analysis, however, fails to resolve why the two parties differ.
+The Church leaders knew and well-respected Josephus’ works, but on historically mapping the dates around the 80 or so years surrounding the birth of Christ, differ considerably.
 None of the Church fathers make mention of the difference and try to resolve the disparity.

 While examining these calendars, along with others not listed here, many, if not most, ancient histories have a 4–10-year discrepancy in their accounts.
 A comparison between the accounts demonstrates the 4–10-year window never appears in the same place.
-It is difficult to find any pattern.
+It is not easy to find any pattern.

-One possibility is that the histories did not agree on how to convert older lunar-based accounts into their solar calendars.
-The exclusive lunar year was shorter by about 11 days a year.
+One possibility is that the histories did not agree on converting older lunar-based accounts into their solar calendars.
+The lunar year was shorter by about 11 days a year.
 Over 165 years, the lunar calendar is off by 5 years.
-For example, starting a history at 200 B.C. and tracing the history over 165 years, the solar date would be 35 BC and the lunar date would be 30 BC.42 It may be that every account has reconciled the lunar-solar calendar problem at different points in their histories.
+For example, starting a history at 200 BC and tracing the history over 165 years, the solar date would be 35 BC and the lunar date would be 30 BC.42 It may be that every account has reconciled the lunar-solar calendar problem at different points in their histories.
 There is no substantiation for this theory, but it is a possibility that has to be looked into further.

 A second possible solution is in understanding the complete work of the medieval Church writing called the Chronicon Paschale.
 The Chronicon Paschale has a historical record that dates epochs earlier than the time of Christ.
 It also includes a parallel Roman consular list.
 The comparing of the Chronicon’s consular list with a Roman-based one, especially the Fasti Consulares and the Varronian Chronology may uncover the difference between Josephus and other accounts.

 A specific theological conflict opens up a third possibility.
 Many of the Church writers wrote a chronological history to align with the prophecy given by a prophet named Daniel in 580 BC.
-This prophecy is obscure, but the fulfillment perceived to happen in one of three possibilities.
-Near the arrival or passion of Christ, the destruction of Jerusalem or a mixture of these and other elements.
+This prophecy is obscure, but the fulfillment was perceived to happen in one of three possibilities.
+Near the arrival or passion of Christ, Jerusalem’s destruction, or a mixture of these and other elements.
 The Church fathers were not so much concerned about historical correctness regarding the accuracy of the Herods, but their main emphasis was to align Daniel’s prophecy within a historical framework.

 - The Venerable Bede on the Problem of 1 AD